Explore UAB

 2. Notification

-Upon recognition that a student will receive a grade other than passing, the Course Director will send notification of the final grade to the student.
-A copy of the written correspondence will also be sent to the Associate Dean for Undergraduate Medical Education, the Associate Dean for Students, and the School of Medicine Registrar.
+Upon recognition that a student will receive a grade other than passing, the Course Director and/or Director of Assessment, will send notification of the final grade to the student.
+A copy of the written correspondence will also be sent to the Associate Dean for Undergraduate Medical Education, the Associate Dean for Students, and the Associate Dean for Admissions and Enrollment Management.
 Students have the right to appeal a grade up to 2 weeks following notification (See Medical Student Grading Policy, Appeal Process).

 3. Academic Standing

 Academic status for students receiving a grade of F or WF in a preclinical course will be Active with Deficiency, provided no other academic issues need resolution.
 Upon course remediation, academic status will return to Good Standing.
-Students who fail more than one (1) course in a given preclinical year are subject to academic probation status as designated by the Student Academic Standing Committee.
+Students who fail more than one (1) course in a given preclinical year are subject to academic probation status as designated by the SASC.
 Students receiving a grade of I or N will be placed on a status of Active with Deficiency, provided no other academic issues need resolution.
 Grades of WP or W do not affect academic standing.
-Students receiving a grade of F or WF in a clinical course are subject to academic probation status.
+Students receiving a grade of F or WF in a clinical course are subject to academic probation status as designated by the SASC.

-The return to a status of Active in Good Standing after being placed on Active with Deficiency or Academic Probation is dependent upon course type and number of non-passing grades.
+The return to a status of Active in Good Standing after placement on Active with Deficiency or Academic Probation is dependent upon course type and number of non-passing grades.
 In general, students whose status is Active with Deficiency return to Good Standing upon successful remediation of failed preclinical coursework provided no other academic issues need resolution.
 In general, students whose status is Academic Probation return to Active in Good Standing upon receipt of a passing score on USMLE Step 1 provided no other academic issues need resolution.
-Timing of return to Active in Good Standing after USMLE examination failure or clinical course failures is described in the tables that follow.
+Timing of return to Active in Good Standing after clinical course failures is described in the tables that follow.

 4. Grades of F

-Students receiving a grade of F in a required course must remediate or repeat that course in order to graduate.
-If the course is an elective, acting internship, or another course type with multiple options, the student must either successfully complete the same course or successfully complete a different course that meets the same graduation requirement.
+Students receiving a grade of F in a required course must remediate or repeat that course to graduate.
+If the course is an elective, acting internship, or special topics course, the student must either successfully complete the same course or successfully complete a different course that meets the same graduation requirement.

 4.1.
 Remediation of Grades of F in required preclinical courses

 Note: When an entire module must be remediated, the remediation process and timeline is specified by the module director in collaboration with the Office of Undergraduate Medical Education.
-If satisfactory remediation cannot be accomplished within the required timeframe without the student stopping academic progression, the module director will notify the Associate Dean for Undergraduate Medical Education and the Associate Dean for Students.
-As in all cases of grades other than passing, the SASC will review these cases and make the final decision regarding whether a student must stop academic progression to remediate.
+In rare cases when satisfactory remediation cannot be accomplished within the required timeframe without the student stopping academic progression, the student will be required to recycle.

 Table 4.1